 17.11.12.
 "I like your tie."
 PM Key mingling, Restart Cashel Mall

-Nice for royals to mingle with peasants, while Twinkle Toes smashed Holiday Inn to smithereens.
-Faux pissoir poster with a Charles pic:
+The royals mingled with peasants while Twinkle Toes smashed multi-storey Holiday Inn to smithereens.
+A faux pissoir poster with a Charles pic:

 Hey Charlie,